MetaControl/theme-switcher/README.md

 ### Admin Bar Theme Switcher

-- Once installed, a "Switch Theme" option will appear in the WordPress admin bar (only for allowed user roles).
+- Once activated, a **Switch Theme** menu appears in the WordPress admin bar for allowed users.
-- The dropdown will list all child themes except the active one, allowing users to switch between them with one click.
+- The dropdown lists all child themes except the currently active one.
+Clicking on a theme name will switch to that theme.

 ### Shortcode Theme Switcher

-- Use the shortcode `[theme_switcher]` to add a theme-switching menu anywhere on your site (only visible to allowed user roles).
+- Use the shortcode `[theme_switcher]` to display a list of child themes for switching.
+This menu is only visible to users with the appropriate roles.

 ### Simple Icon Theme Toggle

-- Use the shortcode `[theme_switch_icon]` to display an icon that toggles between two child themes.
+- Use the shortcode `[theme_switch_icon]` to display a clickable icon that toggles between two predefined child themes.
-- You will need to specify the icon URL and the theme slugs in the plugin code.
+- The icon URL and theme slugs are customizable in the `$themes_identity` array.

 ### Role-Based Access

-- Only users with the specified roles in the `$allowed_roles` array can see or use the theme switcher.
+- Only users with roles specified in the `$theme_switcher_allowed_roles` array can see and use the theme switcher.
-- You can edit the roles by modifying the array, e.g., adding `'shop_manager'`, `'custom_role'`.
+- You can customize the allowed roles by editing the array in the plugin file.

 ---

 ## Dynamic Site Identity (Title, Tagline, Favicon)

-The plugin dynamically updates the **site title**, **tagline**, and **favicon** based on the active theme:
+- The plugin automatically updates the **site title**, **tagline**, and **favicon** when themes are switched.
-- Edit the `dynamic_site_identity` function to set unique branding for each theme.
+- Edit the `$themes_identity` array to define the specific title, tagline, and favicon for each child theme.
-- Update the favicon paths in your child themes' `images` folder for proper functionality.
+- Ensure your favicon images are stored in your child themes' `images` folder and are correctly referenced in the array.

 ---

 ## Security

-The plugin uses WordPress **nonce validation** to ensure that theme switches are secure and authorized.
+- Theme switching is secured using **WordPress nonces** to prevent unauthorized access or misuse.
+- The plugin ensures that only users with the appropriate permissions can switch themes.

 ---

 ## License

 This plugin is licensed under the **GNU General Public License v2.0** or later.
-You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation. dify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.